The liver is one of the largest organs in the human body, and also one of the most important.

 Signs that your liver might be struggling

 Experts estimate that about 10%-30% of Americans have one of over 100 types of liver disease – but the majority of these people don’t even realize it.
-Often, the early signs of a struggling liver can be subtle, or easily mistaken for something else.
+Often, the early signs of a struggling liver or associated signs of liver diseases can be subtle, or easily mistaken for something else.

-If you find yourself experiencing any of these common symptoms, it may be time to visit a doctor:
+If you find yourself experiencing any of these common symptoms, it may be time to talk to your doctor and seek medical advice:

 - Yellow eyes/skin (jaundice) – When your body breaks down old blood cells, one of the byproducts created is a yellowish compound called bilirubin.
 While a healthy liver has no problem disposing of bilirubin, a failing liver allows it to build up in the blood – which can turn your eyes and skin yellow.